saiindukuri/machine-learning/projects/capstone/capstone_proposal_template.md

 ### Problem Statement
 _(approx. 1 paragraph)_

-The extremely nonlinear nature of the stock market data makes it very difficult to design a system that can predict the future direction of the stock prices in Bitcoin/Etherium with sufficient accuracy.
+The extremely nonlinear nature of the crypto market data makes it very difficult to design a system that can predict the future direction of the crypto prices in Bitcoin/Etherium with sufficient accuracy.
 Goal of the project is to predict price movements(that's either up or down) of cryptocurrencies such as Bitcoin/Etherium

 ### Datasets and Inputs
 _(approx. 2-3 paragraphs)_